wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/flow/manage-user-information/includes/3-user-input.md

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the Manually trigger a flow card with the Due date field and "Please enter or select a date (YYYY-MM-DD)" highlighted.](../media/due-date.png)

+> [!NOTE]
+> This input does not provide a calendar control for you to select from.
+You have to add the date in a specific format which is YEAR-MONTH-DAY.
+Example: 2022-04-04.

 ## Customize the task

 1. On the **Create a task** card, select the title bar to expand the card.